Cactice/config/README.md

 ## Config files
 Config files should be hard linked to the desired path of the software referencing it.
 Use `ln` to link to config files if not done in the shell scripts.

+### Mackup
+Mackup automates the process of linking files